A Dozen Wild NASCAR Race Cars

 1. 1950 Nash Ambassador

 The La Carrera Panamericana was a nine-stage, six-day, 2,096-mile race organized by the Mexican government to celebrate the completion of the Mexican portion of the Pan-American Highway and to attract international business.
 The race was long and the course was dangerous.
-NASCAR founder “Big Bill” France and star driver Curtis Turner teamed up in a Nash Ambassador for the race in May, 1950.
+NASCAR founder William H.G.
+“Big Bill” France (Class of 2010) and star driver Curtis Turner (Class of 2016) teamed up in a Nash Ambassador for the race in May 1950.
 A crash took them out of competition.
+The race was won by Hershel McGriff (Class of 2023) and his race-winning Oldsmobile, trophy and other items from the race are on exhibit at the NASCAR Hall of Fame.

 3. 1954 Jaguar XK-120